apache/logging-log4j2/src/site/markdown/security.md

 Implement one of the following mitigation techniques:

 * Java 8 (or later) users should upgrade to release 2.17.0.
+* Java 7 users should upgrade to release 2.12.3.

 Alternatively, this can be mitigated in configuration: